jhvanderschee/jekyllcodex/_without-plugin/image-gallery.md

 ### Introduction

-Below you will find a image gallery.
-This image gallery reads all images from a specific (user-defined) folder in Jekyll and automagically crops them to 300px squares, using the [images.weserv.nl](https://images.weserv.nl) image resize proxy service.
+This script creates an image gallery.
+The script reads all images from a specific (user-defined) folder in Jekyll, automagically crops them to 300px squares, using the [images.weserv.nl](https://images.weserv.nl) image resize proxy service and shows them in rows of five.

 {% include image-gallery.html folder="/uploads/album" %}